unrealists/juno-hiring-challenge/readme.md

 ## Challenge Brief

-Your task is to develop a web application that can visualize moving vehicles on a map.
-This project will involve the use of SvelteKit, TypeScript, and a map rendering library of your choice (MapGL, LeafletJS, etc.).
-The vehicle route and data will be simulated from a static route path file implemented server-side with SvelteKit SSR to preload initial locations.
+Your task is to develop a web application that visualizes moving vehicles on a map.
+The project involves using SvelteKit, TypeScript, and a map rendering library such as MapGL, LeafletJS, etc. The vehicles route data is initially static and will be simulated from a static route path file.

 ## Endpoints

-You should create an endpoint as follows:

 **GET /api/routes/:id**

-The endpoint takes an `id` parameter representing a specific vehicle.
-It will then respond with a JSON object indicating the vehicle's real-time location, following a set of static predetermined coordinates.
+This endpoint accepts an `id` which corresponds to a specific vehicle.
+It will return a JSON object detailing the location of the vehicle based on the static route path simulation.

 Example response: